nomusamtshali/NOMMTS365_BCL2401_GroupC_NomusaMtshali_DJS03/README.md

 # Reflections
 ## Areas of Mastery
--
+- There are no areas of mastery in this project.

 ## Challenges faced
 - Time-management = I spent a lot of time on this project and I wasn't sure whether I was going to meet the deadline or not.
-- Understanding
+- Putting my code blocks in order to maintain functionality.
-- Abstraction =
+- Abstracting my code by making new function names.

 ## Areas of Improvement
 - Time-management = I need to set my schedule straight and adhere to it.
 Hopefully it'll put me back in line.